 Short “naked” options are calls or puts that are sold that have nothing to limit their risk (shares of stock, long options).
 It is a bullish strategy when selling a put option and a bearish strategy when selling a call option.

-A Short Naked Put is a bullish strategy that is executed by simply selling a put option.
-It is a common strategy that can be used to buy shares of stock at a lower price, while keeping the premium collected if the stock price does not decrease.
+A short naked put is a bullish strategy that is executed by selling a put option.
+It is a strategy that can be used to buy shares of stock at a lower price, while keeping the premium collected if the stock price does not decrease.

 Strike Price - Credit Received